Cha Cha Cha Township: Other rural links

 Roads to Pakame Mission will take the southwestern direction from Cha Cha Cha while the Tongogara route takes the Eastern direction.
 Tongogara High School is 17 km to the east while Pakame Mission is 20 km to the southwest.
 Hanke Mission is 20 km to the North.
 Vungwi Primary School is 2 km along the Tongogara road.
 Zvamabande Hospital is 2 km to the southeast, 1 km along the main Beit Bridge road, and 1 km off the highway to the east.

 Landing ground

 There is a landing ground for small to medium airplanes.
 Mugabe makes use of it when he visits the area which happens once every 25 years, as in January 2006 he had only visited the area twice making him a generally unknown figure among the rural people who voted him into power.
 Due to the poor state of the dusty/dirty road, motorists have opened up several tracks through the landing area which is an even more clear sign of economic hardship.

 Main schools

-Vungwi Primary School, Wida Primary School, Mhangami Primary School,Ndawora Primary,Mupangai Secondary School, and Rusununguko High School are all within 5km from Cha Cha Cha Township.
+Vungwi Primary School, Wida Primary School, Mhangami Primary School, Ndawora Primary, Mupangai Secondary School, and Rusununguko High School are all within 5 km from Cha Cha Cha Township.